-This Francisco Simplicio 1926 early master guitars has an impressive wood working.
-It is one of the most ornate Francisco Simplicio made.
+This Francisco Simplicio 1926 guitar has impressive woodworking.
+Indeed, it is one of the most ornate Francisco Simplicio guitars.

 Francisco Simplicio was one of the most important Spanish makers of the first half of the 20th century.
 Actually, he is the only student and successor to Enrique Garcia.
 He worked in both Madrid and later, Barcelona.

 Curiously, it is when he lost his job as an expert cabinet maker with the firm of Masriera y Vidal of Barcelona, that Simplicio began in 1919 his guitar making career with Enrique Garcia.

 So, at that time, Simplicio had acquired for 18 years the skills of woodworking.

 When Enrique Garcia his master instructor passed away in 1922, Francisco Simplicio became the owner of the famous shop.
 Then he started rising as one of the top makers in the industry, his fame came to the top.
 He won the prestigious prize at the International Exposition of Barcelona, Spain.

 Totally, Simplicio made 336 guitars between 1922 and his death on January 14th, 1932.

 So, he made about 34 guitars per year.